YouCanKeepSilence/ECG_deep_learning/README.md

 best checkpoint and write result of them.

-To measure full dataset accuracy were generated 1 slice with 2500 length with another random_state and batch_size = 1
+To measure full dataset accuracy were generated 1 slice with 2500 length with another random_state and batch_size = 1.

+Inference time was measured at GTX 1060 6GB and i5-2550k 4.4 GHz hardware.

-You can find TensorBoard files of NN learning process and model weights files [here](https://drive.google.com/open?id=1aIyH4n2bxR1vX3d95IOmp5dsQOIeh9U2)
+You can download TensorBoard files of NN learning process and model weights files [here](https://drive.google.com/open?id=1aIyH4n2bxR1vX3d95IOmp5dsQOIeh9U2)
+OR you can just view TensorBoard logs [here](https://tensorboard.dev/experiment/q55Ra1TkSxy0XH9gdg4fQw/)

 SVM, RF, XGBoost were tested without augmentation.